gloriakim-cs-projects/2020-android-recycling-tracker-coding/flutter-note.md

 - 'alt'+'Enter'
 - hot reload: stless + 'ctrl + s'
 - hot reset: test from start
-- container with children: trying to be as big as possible
+- container with children: trying to be as big as possible + with children: shrinks to the size of children (such as text)

 ## Learning Tips